+Wake up to complimentary coffee/tea or hot chocolate delivery to your casita in the early morning.
 Breakfast is served from 7-9am (with an earlier little breakfast prepared for early birders) and includes freshly squeezed juice, a generous platter of fresh fruit, homemade granola and yoghurt, and a selection of homemade pastries with guava jam.
 Hot dishes are either international - pancakes, French toast, eggs and bacon - or Costa Rican favourites like corn cakes and papusas.
 These were wonderful: rice, beans, plantain and fresh corn tortillas with locally made cheese.

 Lunch might be a packed lunch eaten on a hike - and the sandwiches really are out of this world, with piles of fruit to follow.
 Alternatively, you can have a light lunch in the restaurant.

 Dinner starts with drinks in the bar; try one of the special cocktails as you sit and watch a slide show about the local wildlife.
 Dinner always has 3 courses - you will have selected from a choice earlier that day: part of the kitchen’s commitment to saving waste is to prepare exactly the right amount of each dish.
 We started with black bean shrimp and calamari fritters (delicious) and a salad of macadamia nuts with feta in a zingy dressing.
 Then we moved on to fillets of tilapia (fish) with a sensational sauce of limes, chilli and coriander.
 The melting organic chocolate hot cakes which followed were amazing.